- Quick Facts

 - CoolSculpting is a non-surgical body contouring procedure that is FDA approved for use on the upper arms.

-- CoolSculpting damages fat cells by chilling them.
+- CoolSculpting damages fat cells by freezing them.

-- The fat cells are naturally eliminated by the lymphatic system.
+- The damaged fat cells are naturally eliminated by the lymphatic system.

 - Patients may experience mild, temporary side effects following treatment.

 - Common side effects include numbness, redness, skin sensitivity and stinging.